 Classical music has become marginalized in America.
 The flagship classical music ensembles that provide the bulk of performance employment – symphony orchestras – continue to struggle or fail.
-This risks the loss of professional performances of the great orchestral works of the classical music Canon.
-Restructuring Classical Music argues for a shift away from a focus on symphony orchestras that put a financially straining 80 – 108 musicians on a stage.
-As an alternative, it calls for a move towards more stable, enduring, less labor intensive and expensive 24 musician chamber orchestras, thereby rightsizing orchestras to the needs and funding capacities of their communities.
+This risks the loss of professional performances of the great orchestral works of the classical music canon.
+Extreme Scoring argues for a shift away from a focus on symphony orchestras that put a financially straining 80 – 108 musicians on a stage.
+As an alternative, it calls for a move towards more stable, enduring, less labor intensive and less expensive chamber orchestras, thereby rightsizing orchestras to the needs and funding capacities of their communities.

 It calls for expanding the reach of the Canon by rescoring some of these great works for chamber orchestra and proves the viability of this process by presenting three masterworks from the German, French, and Russian schools, representing almost 1000 pages of scores and parts.
-Restructuring Classical Music documents the methodologies and modalities developed for achieving this rescoring process through Extreme Scoring.
+Extreme Scoring documents the methodologies and modalities developed for achieving this rescoring process.